Are Women Safe while Traveling in Uganda or Rwanda?

 Jeans, dresses, skirts, Khaki trousers are fine and do not cause any cultural problems.
 Even with a bathing suit it is wise to stay a bit on the conservative side of things.

-Those that partake in the nightlife of Uganda or Rwanda will find that women dress less conservatively as they go out dancing in a nightclub or even out to dinner.
+Those that partake in the nightlife of Uganda or Rwanda will find that women dress less conservatively as they go out dancing in a nightclub or out for dinner.

 Wearing Jewelry in Uganda or Rwanda:

 Avoid wearing gold jewelry, necklaces, gold or diamond earrings, expensive watches and the like.